firesim/firesim/docs/Golden-Gate/LI-BDN.rst

 The remaining two properties ensure the graph does not deadlock, and must be implemented by both cycle-exact and abstract models.

-**Self Cleaning**: A model that has enqueued N tokens into each of it's output ports _must_ eventually dequeue N tokens from each of it's input ports.
+**Self-Cleaning**: A model that has enqueued N tokens into each of it's output ports *must* eventually dequeue N tokens from each of it's input ports.

-**No Extraenous Dependencies**: Once the input tokens required to compute an output token become available, the model must eventually enqueue that output token.
+**No Extranenous Dependencies**: If a given output channel of an LI-BDN simulation model has received a number of tokens no greater than any other channel, and if the model receives all input tokens required to compute the next output token for that channel, the model must eventually enqueue that output token, regardless of future external activity.
+Here, a model enqueueing an output token is synonymous with the corresponding output channel "receiving" the token.